KingBautista/TicketingSystem/README.md

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
-We’ve already laid the foundation — freeing you to create without sweating the small things.
+We've already laid the foundation — freeing you to create without sweating the small things.

 ## Learning Laravel